microsoft/tensorflow-directml/README.md

 ## Trademarks Notice

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft's Trademark & Brand Guidelines.
-Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+The use of Microsoft trademarks or logos in modified versions of this project must not confuse or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

 **TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc.**